mousetail/CellTail/README.md

 Functions may not call other functions, except built in functions when they are implemented.

+If you call a function but no pattern matches, a warning is printed and `Null` is returned.

 # Example Programs

 ## Hello World